Relocating soon or Recently moved to Plano, TX?

 See Traffic light issues, potholes, excessive litter, sidewalk cracks?
 The City of Plano now has Fix It Plano – a website, an app and so many ways to report issues for their attention

 Plano Independent School District

-If you are looking for information on our outstanding School District, PISD, we have a handy guide on Plano Schools.
+If you are looking for information on our outstanding public schools and School District, PISD, we have a handy guide on Plano Schools.

 What’s happening around Town?
-The City of Plano has the Calendar available for you that you can easily access online and even search for dollar movie Plano.
+The City of Plano has the Calendar available for you that you can easily access online and even search through.
 You can see events happening around and the venues that are available for rentals.
-One example can be found at the Bounce House Rental Dallas.
-Oftentimes, local Catholic Church Plano TX, Christian, Jewish, or Muslim will all be great resources for additional information.

 Plano Moms is always here to try to help you out with any questions you may have about our city.
 To stay informed, you can subscribe to our mailing list.